← Back

 65+ custom SVG icons, 5 mascot characters (Rad-Saurus Rex, Bass-O-Matic, and friends), 116 retro AI-generated assets.

-We're in the home stretch.
-The animated UI is locked in, the retro assets look absurdly good, and we're down to polish.
-It's built in React Native with Expo, uses Reanimated 3 for the animations, and has a custom theme system.
+Built in React Native with Expo, Reanimated 3 for the animations, and a custom theme system.
 The whole thing feels like a Saturday morning cartoon from 1989, which is exactly the vibe three children demanded.

 Built with Claude